sbrueningk/sbrueningk/docs/index.md

 ### High reolution Sars-CoV2 modelling in a city
 This collaboration with the Unispital Basel aims to analyse the spatio-temporal spread of the Sars-CoV2 epidemic in the city of Basel to use the obtained information to guide vaccination scenarios.
 We base our simulations on a SEIR-model together with dynamic information on within city mobility, social interactions, and the socioeconomic structure of the city.
-This work has now been submitted for publication and will soon be published on medrXive.
+This work has now been submitted for publication and now published on [medrXive](https://medrxiv.org/cgi/content/short/2020.12.15.20248130v1).

 <br>
 <img align="left" src="https://user-images.githubusercontent.com/54959592/100929177-82b63100-34e7-11eb-8e3b-220c6216df82.png" alt=test width=150 height=150>